 It sounds easy but communicating and taking the time to discuss the week ahead in terms of what you have to achieve doesn’t have to be a battleground leading to a session with ACAS – it’s just the start of the conversation.

 Over the years we have worked out a balance of ‘give and take’.
-I have to admit, I am reminded occasionally that I have overstepped the mark and it’s not long before I am on the straight and narrow.
+I have to admit, I am reminded occasionally that I have overstepped the mark.
+It’s not long before I am on the straight and narrow though.
 In all cases, I agree to reign it back.

 Race season planning

-The key to everything is agreeing up front what you are getting into and obviously, what you are getting your family into.
+The key to everything is agreeing up front what you are getting into.
+Obviously this includes what you are getting your family into.
 What race or races do I want to do in the next 12 months and then having that support is really important.
-Having the agreement of the one person that not only assists in bankrolling my passion but is the one left holding the kids when I’m off training for 3-6 hours at a time is fundamental to this working.
+Having the agreement of the one person that not only assists in bankrolling my passion, but is the one left holding the kids when I’m off training for 3-6 hours at a time is fundamental to this working.

 Reduce the hours

-If you work with a coach, they should be aware of your family commitments and structure your week around a number of key sessions on the times you definitely have free.
+If you work with a coach, they should be aware of your family commitments.
+They should structure your week around a number of key sessions on the times you definitely have free.
 All else can and sometimes does get dropped if the need arises.

-Taking out the padding in your training plan can also reduce the hours you are on the road, there are countless AG high performers who do no more than 10-12 hours a week training, and you really don’t need to be doing 20 hours a week.
+Taking out the padding in your training plan can also reduce the hours you are on the road.
+There are countless AG high performers who do no more than 10-12 hours a week training.
+You really don’t need to be doing 20 hours a week.